Narayanan1411/HackOrbit-AI-ML/README.md

 1. Clone or download this repo.
 2. Open **Chrome > Extensions** → Enable **Developer Mode**
 3. Click **Load Unpacked** → select the `extension-root` directory.
-4. Visit any website – the extension will attempt to extract visible policy content.
+4. Run `tos_scraper.py` to extract and preprocess TOS from a target URL.
+5. The extension will eventually connect to backend APIs to display full results.

 ---

-## 🔌 API Integration (In Progress)
+## 🔌 Backend APIs (Planned)

-The backend system (being developed in **FastAPI**) will expose endpoints such as:
+These APIs will be exposed via FastAPI and consumed by the extension:
 - `/fraud-check`
 - `/data-access`
 - `/summarize`
 - `/chat`
 - `/ipqualityscore`

-Once integrated, the extension will communicate with these endpoints to provide real-time TOS insights.

 ---

 ## 📌 Status

 - ✅ UI Designed
+- ✅ TOS Scraper with Preprocessing Added
 - ⚙️ Backend APIs under development
-- 🚀 API integration and full release coming soon
+- 🚀 API integration and full extension functionality coming soon

 ---

 ## 🛠️ Tech Stack

-- HTML, CSS, JavaScript
+- HTML, CSS, JavaScript (Chrome Extension)
-- Chrome Extensions (Manifest V3)
+- Python (Scraper using requests + BeautifulSoup)
-- FastAPI (for backend, not in this repo)
+- FastAPI (planned backend)

 ---